os-autoinst/os-autoinst-distri-opensuse/CONTRIBUTING.md

   "why did we change it".
 * Consider "multi-tag `assert_screen` with `match_has_tag`": Please use a
   multi-tag `assert_screen` with `match_has_tag` instead of `check_screen`
-  with non-zero timeout to prevent introducing any timing dependant behaviour, to save test execution time as well as state more explicitly from the testers point of view what are the expected alternatives.
+  with non-zero timeout to prevent introducing any timing dependent behaviour, to save test execution time as well as state more explicitly from the testers point of view what are the expected alternatives.
 For example:
 * Avoid use of egrep and fgrep.
 The two commands are deprecated, so please use